disposableidentities/healthcrisis/README.md

 **Timestamping (blockchain?) service:**
 To be used for creation of all time attributes within Verifiable Credentials.
 This is critical for purposes of time-ordering of events.

+**Custodian service:**
+To be used for the backup and restore of private keys of individuals.

+### App-supporting backends

+**Private and personal distributed digital ledger:**
+To be used for the immutable persistence and anchoring of private personal identifiers.

+**Private and personal distributed data storage:**
+To be used for the storage of private personal data.

 ### App interactions
 Some essential criteria/principles: